 shiawyin.yong@ubd.edu.bn

-Shiaw Yin is an Assistant Professor in the department of Mathematical Sciences at Universiti Brunei Darussalam where she has been a faculty member since 2003, a year after she graduated from her Bachelor of Science in Mathematics in the same university.
-Shiaw Yin completed her PhD in Civil and Environmental Engineering, and MSc in Operations Research, both at University of Southampton, UK.
-Her research interests lie in the area of operations research and intelligent traffic system, ranging from theory to design to implementation, with a focus on improving road safety and driver behaviour.
-She has collaborated actively with researchers in several other disciplines of operations research and engineering, particularly analysis on problems and interventions at certain road junctions in Brunei.
-She was the main researcher in the Traffic Light Dimming Project sponsored by Radix Traffic Limited, UK in 2012, and the Research Associate at CfTR from 2019 onwards.
+Shiaw Yin is an Assistant Professor in the department of Mathematical Sciences at Universiti Brunei Darussalam.
+She earned her Bachelor of Science in Mathematics from the same university in 2002, followed by a MSc in Operations Research, and a PhD in Civil and Environmental Engineeringfrom the University of Southampton, UK.
+Her research focuses on operations research and intelligent traffic systems, with a particular emphasis on improving road safety and driver behaviour.
+She collaborates with researchers from various disciplines to analyse problems and implement interventions at specific road junctions in Brunei.
+Shiaw Yin led the Traffic Light Dimming Project sponsored by Radix Traffic Limited, UK in 2012 and has been a Research Associate at CfTR since 2019.
+She currently teaches undergraduate modules in operations research at Universiti Brunei Darussalam.

 PhD in Civil and Environmental Engineering (University of Southampton), MSc in Operational Research (University of Southampton), BSc in Mathematics (Universiti Brunei Darussalam)